strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-07-25-lec08-more-linear-dependance.markdown

 	\end{align*}
 	$$
 </div>
-We also know that $$B$$ is linearly independent.
+We also know that $$\beta$$ is linearly independent.
 So for the linear combination above, all the coefficients must be 0.
 Therefore, we must have,
 <div>
 	$$
 	a_1 = b_1, a_2 = b_2, ..., a_k=b_k, b_{k+1}=0, b_{l} = 0.
 	$$
 </div>
-This is exactly the first representation of $$u$$ which is a contradiction and so $$u$$ can only be uniquely expressed in terms of the elements of $$B$$.
+This is exactly the first representation of $$u$$ which is a contradiction and so $$u$$ can only be uniquely expressed in terms of the elements of $$\beta$$.
 <br>
 <br>
 <hr>